-Bayd o Matecha: Moroccan eggs & tomatoes brunch
+Bayd o Matecha / Shakshuka: Moroccan eggs & tomatoes brunch

 I am posting this on a Saturday to inspire you for your Sunday brunch.
 Add a jug of freshly pressed orange juice, a pot of mint tea, a magazine and you have a perfect Sunday morning.

 I can’t believe I forgot about this popular recipe!
 Thanks to the #beachlife, I had to take out all the simple, easy and quick recipes I had in my arsenal.
 Now, It’s one of my favourite summer 2017 breakfast options.
 Typically it’s a Moroccan “end of the month/ I didn’t have time to buy groceries” life-saving recipe.
 A beach-friendly simple combination that doesn’t compromise on nutrition.
 Since we are recently having late breakfasts I tend to make them hearty with usually a serving of fruit, healthy carbs, vegetables and eggs.

 This recipe in Morocco is simply called Bayd o Matecha (eggs and tomatoes).
 But all over internet it’s called shakshuka.
 In Morocco shakshuka or taktuka is a cooked salad with tomatoes and green peppers.
 But I’m going to stick with the International name and maybe someone can enlighten me about the ethnical origin of the eggs shakshuka.